 5 Packing Tips for a Gatlinburg Winter Vacation

 The city of Gatlinburg, Tennessee is one of the very best winter destinations in the Southeast!
 Located at the doorstep of the Great Smoky Mountains National Park, Gatlinburg offers breathtaking scenery, endless entertainment, and excellent skiing.
 If you’re planning a Gatlinburg winter vacation, you’ll want to be totally prepared for the season.
-To help you with your packing, Alpine Chalet Rentals has put together some convenient advice for what to bring when you stay with us this winter.
+To help you with your packing, we’ve put together some convenient advice for what to bring when you stay with us this winter.

 1. Check the Forecast, But Prepare for Everything

 Before you leave home, be sure to pull up your favorite weather website to check the forecast for the week of your trip.
 Knowing if the temperature will be unseasonably warm or cold is always helpful.
 Of course, you’ll also want to know if the experts are predicting snow during your vacation!

 While checking the weather in advance is important, we suggest being prepared for everything.
 The winter climate in Gatlinburg is typically moderate, but it can vary greatly from day to day.
 Highs are generally in the low 50s and lows are usually in the high 20s.
 Nevertheless, we’ve had winter days where the temperature has reached 70°F and other days where the highest elevations of the mountains were in the negatives.
 Trust us, it never hurts to bring a coat that you end up leaving in your suitcase throughout the trip!